-- POST data preservation files (configurable in the org.forgerock.agents.config.postdata.preserve.dir property). - The system_n.log file, where the agent logs information related to agent tasks running in the background.
+- POST data preservation files (configurable in the org.forgerock.agents.config.postdata.preserve.dir property). - The agent.log file, where the agent logs information related to agent tasks running in the background. - The backup of the site and application configuration files created after running the agentadmin -g command (IIS web agent only). - Files related to the web agent caches (IIS web agent only).